RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

   tell it is the three-letter code for the country.
 * ``XXX``: This can be any valid three-letter country code, for example "usa".

+**NOTE** there are other ways to look up information, such as the countries numericCode, language, currency, and more.
+These other methods are in the documentation.

 Open a new tab in your browser and paste this URL:
 `https://restcountries.eu/rest/v2/alpha/usa`.
 You will see that you don't get a web page in response, but rather some information that looks like a Python